Islandora/migrate_islandora_csv/README.md

 ## Summary

-This repository, __migrate_islandora_csv__, is a tutorial (this README) that will introduce you to using the Drupal 8 Migrate tools to create Islandora content in CLAW.
+This repository, __migrate_islandora_csv__, is a tutorial (this README) that will introduce you to using the Drupal 8 Migrate tools to create Islandora content in 8.
 Whether you will eventually use CSVs or other sources (such as XML or directly from a 7.x Islandora) this tutorial should be useful as it covers the basics and mechanics of migration.

 This repository is also a Drupal Feature that, when enabled as a module, will create three example migrations ready for you to use with the Migrate API.
 Each migration comes from one of the files in the `config/install` folder.
 We'll walk through them in detail below.